 The simple explanation is that those numbers refer to the lens powers you need to correct your eye’s refractive error – so you can enjoy crisp vision instead of the blurred vision you’ve had until now.

-If it’s been a while since your last eye exam, contact one of our Eye Trends offices in Conroe, The Woodlands, Spring, Greenspoint, Kingwood, and Houston, Texas, to book an appointment with our eye doctor.
+If it’s been a while since your last eye exam, contact one of our Eye Trends offices in Conroe, The Woodlands, Louetta, Greenspoint, Kingwood, and Grand Parkway, Texas, to book an appointment with our eye doctor.
 We want you to have a sharp view of the world, and we’ll check your visual acuity thoroughly to issue your up-to-date, precise vision prescription for eyeglasses.

 A Breakdown of Your Eyeglasses Prescription